Crich: National Tramway Museum

 Beneath Crich Stand, at the northern end of Crich village, is the National Tramway Museum (also known as Crich Tramway Village) which is the UK's largest and most comprehensive museum of trams and tramways.
-The museum contains over 80 trams built between 1873 and 1982 and includes several exhibitions and a recreated period street containing a working pub, cafe, shop and various pieces of period street furniture.
+The museum contains over 80 trams built between 1873 and 1982 and includes several exhibitions and a recreated period street containing a working pub, cafe, souvenir shop, sweet shop and various pieces of period street furniture.

 Many of the museum's collection of trams are operational, and carry passengers on journeys through the period street and out into the local countryside on a 1.6 km long running track.
 Along the way are the preserved 1763 facade of the Derby Assembly Rooms, a recreated Victorian public park, a woodland sculpture trail and a display on the local lead mining industry.

+Transport

+The nearest railway station to Crich is Whatstandwell, which serves the villages of Whatstandwell and Crich Carr.
+Other nearby railway stations are Belper, Matlock and Alfreton through which East Midlands Railway operate regular trains to, and from Derby, with Alfreton offering services to, and from Manchester Piccadilly, and Liverpool Lime Street for northern travellers.

+There are also infrequent buses that stop in Crich that alternately terminate at Alfreton, Ripley, Nether Heage, Belper, Matlock, and Oakerthorpe.
+All bus services stop around 7–8pm.

+Leashaw Road closed in November 2022 because of a major landslip which damaged both the road and the adjoining pavement.
+This had previously connected services between Crich and Matlock, but is not expected to reopen until December 2026.
+As a consequence, buses have been redirected up Plaistow Green Road instead.
+Derbyshire in general is prone to landslips in wet weather conditions, because of the underlying geology of clay and shale which, once saturated, can cause ground to move downhill under the influence of gravity.
+The repairs required at Leashaw have been complicated by the proximity of residential housing, and the many utility services contained within the road, some of which were affected by the landslip or had the potential to be damaged by any further movement.

 Archives

 A collection of title deeds relating to land and property in Crich is held at the Cadbury Research Library of the University of Birmingham.